Unleash your creative potential

 Thorough.
 Challenging.
 Substantive.

-These are just some of the terms independent reviewers have used to describe our creative writing program, one of the most rigorous and successful undergraduate programs in the nation.
+These are some terms independent reviewers have used to describe Susquehanna’s creative writing program, one of the most rigorous and successful undergraduate programs in the nation.

-One in 12 students at Susquehanna is a creative writing major.
-So we have dedicated creative writing housing, poetry slams, seven student-run publications and frequent late-night literary gatherings.
+Since one in 12 students at Susquehanna is a creative writing major, we have dedicated creative writing housing, poetry slams, seven student-run publications and frequent late-night literary gatherings.
+See photos here.

-From Day One, your work will be critiqued by professional, published authors—who are also your professors.
+From Day One, your work will be critiqued by professional, published authors — who are also your professors — and you’ll have plenty of chances to interact one-on-one with them

-Our curriculum includes introductory, intermediate and advanced courses in poetry, creative non-fiction, and fiction, as well as literature courses to teach writers how to read for craft and technique.
+With separate introductory courses in poetry, creative nonfiction and fiction, you’ll feel confident selecting a genre.
+You’ll also take intermediate and advanced courses in those genres and literature courses that teach writers how to read for craft and technique.

 Writing is a skill valued around the world and in all professions.
-And so our graduates go on to careers in advertising, corporate communications, graphic design, editing, education, journalism, law, ministry and technical writing.
+Our program lays the foundation for a lifelong career in fields like advertising, corporate communications, graphic design, editing, education, journalism, law, ministry or technical writing.

 Many of our writers choose to attend graduate school after Susquehanna, and almost all who apply are admitted and receive generous teaching assistantships.